 If you’re anything like me, Chipotle is your go-to quick and easy, takeout meal on the regular.
 It’s filling, it’s packed with some of my favorite foods, and it’s relatively cheap… Can the guac just be free already?!

 For basically the price of one serving, we can make four meals.
-Winning!
+These copycat Chipotle Burrito Bowls are a win!

 Here’s What You Need: